soisyhpe/soros/README.md

 ## Components

+- Node: Represents an individual server or peer in the distributed network.
+Each node is responsible for storing a subset of the data and communicating with other nodes.
 - Distributed Storage: Data is distributed across multiple nodes in the network.
 - Peer-to-Peer Communication: Nodes communicates with each other directly to share data.
-- Registry Server: Serve as data registry, ensure the distribution of read and write requests using a fair read-write lock mechanism.
+- Registry Server: Serve as data registry, providing information about data location, ensuring the distribution of read and write requests using a fair read-write lock mechanism.

-### Components

-- Node: Represents an individual server or peer in the distributed network.
-Each node is responsible for storing a subset of the data, processing requests, and communicating with other nodes.
-- Communication Layer: Facilitates communication between nodes using a peer-to-peer protocol.
-This layer handles message routing, synchronization, and error handling.
-- Authority Server: Provides information about the location of data, assisting clients in locating the appropriate node for key-value operations.

 ## Getting started